From the Catalog: This course covers a set of protocols, architectures, and APIs

 Unix-like OS, with the following software installed:

-- A plain-text editor capable of JavaScript syntax highlighting and configured
+A plain-text editor capable of syntax highlighting and configured for

-for UTF-8/Unicode character encoding and Unix-style line endings (LF), entabbed
+UTF-8/Unicode character encoding and Unix-style line endings (LF), entabbed with

 required later in the course; there’s no need to purchase before then—it’s just